Get started with information extraction in Microsoft Foundry

 -

-Tip: Consider this: the Fields tab displays the information from the raw JSON in the Results tab in a user-friendly way.
+The Fields tab displays a user-friendly version of the information from the raw JSON in the Results tab, which is how a client application would receive the results of analysis.

 Understand how to extract content with the Python SDK